arshem/discord-istory/readme.md

 ## Commands

-- **Barkeep**: Start a conversation with the bot by mentioning its name.
+- **Barkeep**: Start a conversation with the bot by mentioning its name, it will create a thread for you to continue your adventure.
 - **!summary**: Fetch a summary of your chat history.
 This is to allow you to see your own summary progress, and see what the bot sees as your story so far.
-- To continue conversations, you currently need to reply to the bot using Discord's "reply" function

 ## Database Schema